Sifu Sean boss guide: How to defeat ‘The Fighter’

-Sifu’s boss fights are tough and a real showcase of the game’s difficulty.
+Sifu’s boss fights are incredibly tough and a showcase of the true potential of the game’s difficulty.
 Here’s how to beat the second boss ‘The Fighter’ Sean.

-Once you’ve nailed the basics of Sifu, the game then tests you further by sending putting you face to face some brutal bosses.
+Once you’ve perfected the basics of Sifu, the game then tests you further by putting you face-to-face with some brutal bosses.
 Sean or ‘The Fighter’ is the second boss in the game and hangs out in The Club level.
-However, like all of Sifu’s boss encounters, Sean can be overcome by learning his attack patterns and mastering the game’s combat systems.
+However, like every other Sifu boss encounter, Sean can be defeated by learning his attack patterns and mastering the game’s combat systems.

 The trick to beating any Sifu boss often comes down to knowing when to dodge, parry, and counterattack.
 It also helps to know when each boss is vulnerable to attack, as that split second can make all the difference between victory and defeat.
 Here’s how to beat Sifu’s second boss, the powerful Sean.